grnet/synnefo/astakosclient/docs/index.rst

     **get_resources()**
         Return a list of dicts with the available resources

+    **send_feedback(**\ token, message, data\ **)**
+        Using a user's authentication token send some feedback to astakos service.
+Additional information about the service client status can be given in the data variable.
+        In case of success returns nothing.
+        Otherwise raise an AstakosClientException exception.

+    **get_endpoints(**\ token, belongs_to, marker, limit\ **)**
+        Given a user's authentication token, request registered endpoints from astakos service.
+If belongs_to is given (uuid) check that the token belongs to this user.
+If marker is given (int) return endpoints (ordered by ID) whose ID is higher than the marker.
+Limit (int) specifies the maximum number of endpoints to return.
+Return a json formatted dictionary containing information about registered endpoints.

+        .. warning:: *get_endpoints* api call encodes the user's token inside the url.
+It's security unsafe to use it (both astakosclient and nginx tend to log requested urls).

     **get_quotas(**\ token\ **)**
         Given a user's authentication token return user's current quotas (as dict of dicts).